dsham2840/SPACE_EXPLORER/README.md

 This game follows a brave explorer who battles through his home planet and flies through space, visiting alien worlds and piloting his rocket ship.

-You can use the [editor on GitHub](https://github.com/dsham2840/SPACE_EXPLORER/edit/master/README.md) to maintain and preview the content for your website in Markdown files.
+You can find all of the files for the game to download [here](http://github.com/dsham2840/SPACE_EXPLORER).

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.